paglobal/augmented-tabflow/README.md

 ### Important

-- preserve state of session trees after use
-- consider making stub tab page the new tab page
+- always show ungrouped in the "move to session dialog" for tabs
 - always create new ungrouped tab group data for sessions if unavailable in `importTabGroupFreeSessionTreeContent` and `moveOrCopyToSessionTreeContent`. show only one at a time
+- add close all session windows button
+- reconcile pinned tabs functionality to work with unsaved sessions
 - add more info on stub page. eg. "Your page is loading...
 Click here to reload"
-- fix perpetual loading states of tab icons
-- fix favicon nonsense
 - support moving pinned and ungrouped tab groups to new windows
 - allow moving ungrouped tab group data to other sessions

+- add onUpdated changelog page
+- add button in window to move whole window to another window
+- try removing all old session tabs at once when switching sessions
+- collapsing and uncollapsing of tab groups shouldn't trigger `currentSessionData` updates
+- work on focus states for tree items after dialog interactions
+- fix favicon nonsense with `keyed` directive
+- fix perpetual loading states of tab icons
 - consider hiding dialogs at the beginning of actions or not hiding some of them at all
-- work on focus states for tree items after dialog interactions
-- try removing all old session tabs at once when switching sessions
-- experiment in promethium-js with a state watcher mixin instead of the h function
+- preserve state of session trees after modifications
+- make session trees and other dialog trees react to the necessary app state changes
 - implement recently closed tab groups feature
 - implement ability to sort sessions alphabetically or by date added
 - fix accessibility issues relating to keyboard navigation in `TreeItem` component (enter should cause element click and other focus related issues)
-- always show ungrouped in the "move to session dialog" for tabs
 - type drag-and-drop code
 - general code inspection and refactoring
 - refine fallback code